 People rally behind founders they recognize.
 Let your username mean 'the one who gives good feedback' long before you need the room to show up for you.

-A workable default for a solo founder pre-launch: pick one platform community for reach and feedback (usually a relevant subreddit or X), one accountability room if shipping is your bottleneck (WIP or Makerlog), and one reciprocity-native co-opfor the marketing help you can't reliably get anywhere else.
+A workable default for a solo founder pre-launch: pick one platform community for reach and feedback (usually a relevant subreddit or X), one accountability roomif shipping is your bottleneck (WIP, or a self-run public ship log now that Makerlog's site redirects away), and one reciprocity-native co-opfor the marketing help you can't reliably get anywhere else.
 That's three rooms, each doing a distinct job — and each earning your time because you actually show up.

 Frequently asked questions